RockhurstHS/STEAM-Blog/_posts/2016-04-25-STEM-Certification.md

 Students experience extended day opportunities in collaboration with the [Astronomy club](http://steam.rockhursths.edu/2015/10/13/Astrophotography-A-Blending-of-Art-and-Science.html), [Outdoors Club](http://steam.rockhursths.edu/2016/02/10/Spelunking.html).
 Adult-world connections already occur through the [service-learning model](http://steam.rockhursths.edu/2016/02/16/Service-Learning-at-Don-Bosco.html).
 (ST1.11)

+I must admit, I feel confident that Rockhurst will achieve a STEM Certification.
+The [blog posts from this year alone](http://steam.rockhursths.edu/) demonstrate ample evidence of the indicators.

 It has been a great first year and I'm very excited for the incoming class of 2020, they will experience an extraordinarily innovative education.
 [St. Ignatius will be proud](http://steam.rockhursths.edu/2015/07/30/New-Frontiers.html).